FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/performance-management.md

     1. The results of the root cause analysis;

-    2. The CSP’s plan for fully resolving the issues, with clearly established milestones and dates, including a date of full resolution;
+    2. The CSP's plan for fully resolving the issues, with clearly established milestones and dates, including a date of full resolution;

-    3. For a CAP or Suspension, the system owner’s signature on the plan and agency AO approval of the plan; and
+    3. For a CAP or Suspension, the system owner's signature on the plan and agency AO approval of the plan; and

     4. Any other items as specified by the agency AO in the notification.